 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Every keto kitchen needs a keto frosting recipe.
 And this keto chocolate frosting recipe is the one to keep in your back pocket at all times.
 Low carb frosting that actually tastes like deliciously sweet frosting?
 YES INDEED.
 We’re using an erythritol/monk-fruit sweetener blend in this sugar-free chocolate frosting for all of the rich and sweet flavor, without all of the sugar and carbs that usually come along with it.
 With just 5 ingredients and 5 minutes, you’ll have homemade sugar-free frosting.
+If you ever need a non-chocolate keto frosting, try this keto buttercream frosting instead — just as tasty!

 The hardest part?
 Trying to decide what to put it on.
 A spoon works well… not that I know from experience or anything. 😉 And of course, keto chocolate cupcakes.